 Editor's note: The input data used for LMF-based AI/ML Positioning will be decided by RAN WGs.

 3. The NWDAF subscribes to or cancels subscription to input data from LMF by invoking Nlmf_DataExposure_Subscribe / Nlmf_DataExposure_UnSubscribe service operation.
 The NWDAF includes an AoI and a notification target address to request the input data from LMF.
-The NWDAF may also include requested number of data samples, time window of data samples, quality threshold, ML model identifier (for ML model performance monitoring), data source type (UE or NG-RAN).
+The NWDAF may also include requested number of data samples, time window of data samples, quality threshold, ML model identifier (for ML model performance monitoring), data source type (i.e. NG-RAN measurement).
 The quality threshold indicates to the LMF to provide ground truth data only when the ground truth data meets the quality threshold.
 The detailed parameters are defined in clause 8.3.4.

 NOTE: If the quality threshold is included in step 3 and the collected data sample does not include quality indicator of the ground truth data, the LMF does not send this data sample to the NWDAF.

+NOTE X: The data source type only indicates NG-RAN measurement in this release.

-4. For ML model training and ML model performance monitoring, the LMF performs the procedure for data collection in clause 6.22.2 and/or clause 6.22.3 to collect data from PRUs/UEs and/or the NG-RAN.
+4. For ML model training and ML model performance monitoring, the LMF performs the procedure for data collection in clause 6.22.3 to collect data from PRUs/UEs and/or the NG-RAN.
 For ML model performance monitoring, the LMF may also calculate the location estimation of PRU(s)/UE(s) using the collected data and the ML model identified by the ML model identifier if received in step 3.